XxRexRaptorxX/General/mod_translation.md

 `How it works:`
 1. your get the file
 2. rename the file name to your language (https://minecraft.fandom.com/wiki/Language => ingame name)
-3. it's best to open and edit the file with the program Notepad++ (https://notepad-plus-plus.org/downloads/) or Eclipes & IntelliJ
+3. it's best to open and edit the file with the program Notepad++ (https://notepad-plus-plus.org/downloads/) or Eclipse & IntelliJ
 4. add this line on the top of the file:
 ```j
 "_comment": "translated by [your username],"